 When I went to college I had no idea what my career would be.
 I entered college as a biology major.
 However, I knew that wasn’t my calling because I got a C in Bio 101 and dropped O-Chem (organic chemistry) before the drop-add period was over.
 To set the record straight, I was a great student.
 I graduated from college with honors.

 I was unsure about what I wanted to study.
 I toyed with pursuing almost every major.
 I ended up declaring sociology as my major.
 I declared it because I was interested in people.
 Specifically, how people interacted through a societal lens.
 Studying how societies interacted and developed was fascinating.
 Studying sociology just felt right.
 However, at the time, I thought I was going to focus solely on U.S. society.
-I didn’t have intentions about learning about international affairs.
+I didn’t have intentions of learning about international affairs.
 I think this was due to the lack of exposure to life outside the United States.

 My first internship was during the summer after my sophomore year.
 I knew I needed experience.
 At the time, I was looking at internships related to culture because I was taking sociology classes.
 I also looked at internships related to social work because I was considering social work as a major.
 I also was interested in communications since I was interested in the classes the communication department offered.
 I was still exploring.